An open API service indexing awesome lists of open source software.

 ### ArchiMate Groups

-Groups in ArchiMate are denoted using the following syntax:
+Groups in ArchiMate are denoted using one of the following 3 possible ways:

 //Define the ArchiMate Elements